 Click here for the Training and Research Center webpage for more information.

 The activities at the Centro Biointensivo promote the United Nations “International Year of Family Farming (2014)“.
 Read the Resolution Adopted by the UN General Assembly

-The Centro de Capacitación, Investigación y Demostración del Método Biointensivo de Cultivo en Nicaragua (CCID en Nicaragua) provides comprehensive knowledge and skills on how to reclaim depleted soil – “Grow the Soil” -so the soil can grow nutritionally balanced crops.
+The Centro de Capacitación, Investigación y Demostración del Método Biointensivo de Cultivo en Nicaragua (CCID en Nicaragua) provides comprehensive knowledge and skills on how to reclaim depleted soil – “Grow the Soil” -so the soil is capable of growing a diversity of nutritionally balanced crops.
 Participants include:

 1) agricultural technicians working with non-governmental organizations (NGO’s) that have small-scale agricultural projects;

 By partnering with other organizations (international, national and local), training is provided in all parts of Nicaragua, including the two autonomous regions of RAAN and RAAS.